-1 Introduction
+1. Introduction

-The Universal Declaration of Human Rights (UDHR) states that all people have inalienable rights and fundamental freedoms that include the right to receive and impart information and ideas through any media, regardless of frontiers (Article 19) and the right to education (Article 26).
-UNESCO has a constitutional commitment to 'the free exchange of ideas and knowledge' and supports sharing of knowledge using technologies.
+The Universal Declaration of Human Rights (UDHR) states that all people have inalienable rights and fundamental freedoms that include the right to receive and impart information and ideas through any media, regardless of frontiers (Article 19) and the right to education (Article 26).2 UNESCO has a constitutional commitment to 'the free exchange of ideas and knowledge' and supports sharing of knowledge using technologies.
 Digital skills and competencies are increasingly important to enable citizens to participate actively in digital transformation that supports sustainable development, to benefit from lifelong learning and employability opportunities, and to respond to global challenges.
 It is also important for the global community to anticipate future crises that may impact teaching and learning.
 This is necessary to lay the foundation for the systematic and sustainable integration of good practices for knowledge sharing and learning support in the post-COVID-19 era.
-It is thus essential that the global community acts to enable universal access to information and knowledge.

-In this global context, Open Educational Resources (OER) can be a vehicle for realizing Articles 19 and 26 of the UDHR and for catalysing quality education in a digitized world.
-OER are defined as 'learning, teaching and research materials in any format and medium that reside in the public domain or are under copyright that have been released under an open license, that permit no-cost access, re-use, repurpose, adaptation and redistribution by others.'
-An open license is one that respects the intellectual property rights of the copyright owner, while granting the public the rights to access, re-use, repurpose, adapt, and redistribute educational materials.
+Open Educational Resources (OER) can be a vehicle for realizing Articles 19 and 26 of the UDHR and for catalysing quality education in a digitized world.
+OER are defined as 'learning, teaching and research materials in any format and medium that reside in the public domain or are under copyright that have been released under an open license, that permit no-cost access, re-use, re-purpose, adaptation and redistribution by others.'
+An open license is one that respects the intellectual property rights of the copyright owner, while granting the public the rights to access, re-use, re-purpose, adapt, and redistribute educational materials.3